turmind/guess-number-game/README.md

 1. Open the game page, click "Start Game" to enter matchmaking
 2. Wait for another player to join
 3. Game starts with a randomly chosen first player
-4. When it's your turn, enter your guess
+4. When it's your turn, enter your guess (1-100)
-5. After each guess, the valid range is updated
+5. After each guess, the valid range is updated to help players
-6. The player who guesses the target number loses
+6. Strategy is key: The player who guesses the target number LOSES!
-7. If opponent disconnects, remaining player wins
+7. If opponent disconnects, remaining player wins automatically

-## Notes
+## Technical Notes

+- Battle server runs on WebSocket port 8081
+- Lobby server runs on HTTP port 8080
-- Battle server only allows two players
+- Battle server only allows two players per game
-- Server exits after game ends
+- Server automatically exits after game ends
-- Restart battle server to start a new game
+- Restart battle server to start a new game session